FigureTechnologies/object-store-gateway/README.md

 [Provenance Encrypted Object Store](https://github.com/provenance-io/object-store) and returning them in a raw, decrypted format.

+## Authentication
+Requests to this service must include a grpc metadata header named "Authorization" containing a valid, SECP256K1 signed Provenance jwt (containing the matching public key/address that was used to sign the jwt, must have a valid, future expiration [`exp`] claim).
+Once the identity of the caller is determined/verified via the jwt, authorization for the requested data is performed according to the rules below

+## Authorization
 This service exposes one endpoint, used for fetching all records within a scope.
 In order for this data to be fetched, the following criteria must be met.
 1. The request must have a valid, non-expired signature